Mentoring and Advising

 - Arrive on time.

-• Your advisor will be assigned after you have passed PSYC 2998: Entry into Psychology Major
+• Your mentor will be assigned after you have passed PSYC 2998: Entry into Psychology Major

-• When the Psychology Peer Advisor assigns you an advisor an email will be sent to your VSU email account with the name and contact information for your advisor.
+• When the COHSS Advising Center assigns you a faculty mentor, they will provide you with the name and contact information for your mentor.

-• In order to find your advisor on Banner, go to the Banner Registration link on the VSU homepage.
+• In order to find your mentor on Banner, go to the Banner Registration link on the VSU homepage.

 • Log in, and click on the link Student Services and Financial Aid.

-• Click on Student Records and then Student Information and the name of your advisor will be listed there under the Primary Academic Advisor section.
+• Click on Student Records and then Student Information and the name of your mentor should be listed there.

-• Once you have identified your advisor, see Faculty Office Hours or Our Team to get in touch with them.
+• Once you have identified your mentor, see Faculty Office Hours or Our Team to get in touch with them.

 Adult & Military Programs – located in Nevins Hall room 2060.
 Provides support and services to “non-traditional” students.